isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-stories-we-can-call-our-own.md

 <b>Singapore’s first car saleswoman Rosie Ang, 77, took on a man’s job and stayed 53 years.</b>

-President Benjamin Sheares sum- moned me to the Istana after my boss sold him a car in the early 1970s.
+President Benjamin Sheares summoned me to the Istana after my boss sold him a car in the early 1970s.
 He said: “Rosie, you tell your boss to please rectify the problem because the car keeps stalling.”
 But I didn’t mind being scolded because I got to see his office at the Istana – so nice!

 Mr Sheares was not the only president I met in my career.
 Asia Motor, which I joined in 1958, also sold a Peugeot to our first president, Yusof Ishak.
 I delivered the car to him at the Istana too.

-When I left school, I saw an adver- tisement for a sales representative at Asia Motor.
+When I left school, I saw an advertisement for a sales representative at Asia Motor.
 I was 20 then and already into cars.
 I had passed my driving test the year before.
 The person who inter- viewed me asked if I knew about car engines.
 I said: “If you give me a chance, I can learn.
 I also love to meet people, I love to talk, I like to move around, and I drive.”
 I got the job.

 My colleagues, all men, were sceptical.
 After all, I was the first woman car sales rep in Singapore.
 They were polite but didn’t really teach me how to sell.
 Since I was new and didn’t have my own pool of customers, I couldn’t sit in the showroom and wait for people to come.
 So I went out to canvass for sales in the diesel Peugeot 403 that the company provided.
 In my high heels – never court shoes – I drove everywhere, even to muddy areas in Jurong.